 This is where you need to take the time to look back at your life and have the courage to call it for what it is.
 It’s your life after all.

-It’s time to dump toxic habitual patterns learned in childhood and find your true voice that serves you.
+It’s time to dump toxic habitual patterns learned in childhood and find the true voice that serves you.

-If you blame yourself for relationship problems, it will allow your partner to get away with the toxic behavior.
+If you blame yourself for relationship problems, it will allow your partner to get away with their toxic behavior.

 It will also cause you to stay in a toxic relationship because you’ll feel like you have to fix the problems you have caused and then you will be able to reconnect with the person you first met.